seanpmaxwell/Typescript-Best-Practices/README.md

 tsconfig.json
 ```

-Here, `UserAssetService.aux.ts` might be added later to handle uploading avatars to remote storage.
+Here, `UserAssets.ts` might be added later to handle uploading avatars to remote storage.

 Why `UserRepo.ts` rather than `user.repo.ts`?
 These are module-object files, so their filenames match the objects used in code.
 See [Naming conventions](#naming-conventions).